GrossDesignCo/concordance-app-poc/public/scripture/isaiah/isaiah-6/isaiah-6.englishNatural.md

 that my eyes have seen the King, He-Who-Is (YHWH) of Hosts."

-And flew to me one from the burning-ones and in his hand a live-coal he had taken with tongs from upon the altar.
+And flew to me one from the incinerating-ones and in his hand a live-coal he had taken with tongs from upon the altar.

 And he touched it to my mouth,